Merzasphor/MWSE/docs/source/types/tes3creature.md

 ### `spells`

 *Read-only*.
 A list of spells that the actor has access to.
-It is a tes3spellList, which is a list wrapper with helper functions.
-The actual list is accessed with .iterator. e.g. for _, spell in pairs(creature.spells.iterator) do print(spell.name) end
+It is a `tes3spellList`, which is a list wrapper with helper functions.
+The actual list is accessed with `.iterator`. e.g. `for _, spell in pairs(creature.spells.iterator) do print(spell.name) end`

 **Returns**: